Landon-Spencer/z-prefix-crud-build/README.md

 In a new terminal navigate into the app folder.
 Run `npm install` to install all of the app packages.
 The react app is left on the default port of `5173`.
 If you want to change the port you can update the `vite.config.js` file by adding a `server` key to the `defineConfig` object.
 The `server` key will have an object that looks like `{port: <your-port>, open: true}`.

 Now that the ports are set up run `npm start` in the app folder and the app should spin up and be visible in your browser at `http://localhost:<your-port>/`

+You can create your own account or if you used the seed data you can login as the two default users.

+Annie Admin, username: Annie, password: password\
+Andy Admin, username: Andy, password: password2
 ## API Endpoints
 The base URL is `http://localhost:<your-api-port>`